suffolklibraries/lgc/content/collections/events/drop-in-28-03.md

         text: 'Ipswich Street car park'
       -
         type: text
-        text: ' is a two minute walk away.
+        text: '.
 Stowmarket train station is a ten minute walk away.
 The nearest bus stop is one minute walk away, see the latest bus timetables '
       -
         type: text
         marks: